 University Policy 101.4, Concurrent Employment of Related Persons

-Executive Summary:
+I. Policy Statement and Purpose

-Related persons who are exempt personnel shall not serve concurrently within the institution in any case where one related person would occupy a position having responsibility for the direct supervision of the other related person.
-The policy lists relationships classified as "Related Persons."
+The University supports the hiring of dual-career EHRA faculty and EHRA non-faculty employees as an important method of recruitment, retention, and inclusion of individuals of varying ages, races, ethnicities, backgrounds, identities, and abilities.
+However, related EHRA faculty and EHRA non-faculty employees may not serve concurrently within the University in any case where one related person (as defined in Section II below) would occupy a position having responsibility for the direct supervision of the other related person.

-On April 13, 1973, the Board of Governors of The University of North Carolina adopted Policy 300.4.2 concerning the concurrent employment of relatives.
-This policy is binding upon The University of North Carolina at Charlotte.
+Consistent with the principle that University employees and prospective employees will be evaluated on the basis of individual merit, without reference to considerations of an individual’s protected status or any irrelevant factors not involving personal professional qualifications and performance, the following limitations, designed to avoid the possibility of favoritism based on family or personal relationship, shall be observed with respect to EHRA faculty and EHRA non-faculty employees:

-1. Basic Principles
+Related persons may not serve concurrently within the University in any case where one such related person would occupy a position having responsibility for the direct supervision of the other related person.

-Consistent with the principle that University employees and prospective employees shall be evaluated on the basis of individual merit, without reference to considerations of race, sex, religion, or national origin, or any other factors not involving personal professional qualifications and performance, the following restrictions, designed to avoid the possibility of favoritism based on family or personal relationship, shall be observed with respect to institutional personnel who are not subject to the State Personnel Act:
+With respect to proposed employment decisions that would result in the concurrent service of related persons within the same academic department (or other comparable institutional subdivision of employment),

-Related persons shall not serve concurrently within the institution in any case where one such related person would occupy a position having responsibility for the direct supervision of the other related person.
+a person related to an incumbent employee may not be employed if the professional qualifications of other candidates for the available position are demonstrably superior to those of the related person;

-With respect to proposed employment decisions which would result in the concurrent service of related persons within the same academic department (or other comparable institutional subdivision of employment),
+any related person of any employment type who is assigned to their related person’s research protocol, whether key or non-key personnel, must have demonstrably superior professional qualifications relative to other available candidates; and

-a person related to an incumbent employee may not be employed if the professional qualifications of other candidates for the available position are demonstrably superior to those of the related person.
+a Department Head may not, in any way, evaluate any related person.
+If a Department Head serves in the same department as a related person, the Department Head must, in consultation with their dean, appoint a designee to act in their place as the supervisor of the related person.